pedrobalao/easymedicineWeb/terms.md

 ## Privacy Policy

-For information about how we collect and use information about users of the Service, please check out our privacy policy available at **[INSERT LINK]**.
+For information about how we collect and use information about users of the Service, please check out our privacy policy available at **https://github.com/pedrobalao/easymedicineWeb/blob/master/privacy.md**.

 ## Third-Party Services